cryostatio/cryostat-legacy/README.md

 `cryostat` supports a concept of "archiving" recordings.
-This simply means taking the contents of a recording at a point in time and saving these contents to a file local to the `cryostat` process (as opposed to "active" recordings, which exist within the memory of the JVM target and continue to grow over time).
+This simply means taking the contents of a recording at a point in time and saving these contents to a file to the `cryostat` process (as opposed to "active" recordings, which exist within the memory of the JVM target and continue to grow over time).
 The default directory used is `/flightrecordings`, but the environment variable `CRYOSTAT_ARCHIVE_PATH` can be used to specify a